shilga/rp2040-gameboy-cartridge-firmware/Readme.md

 unused, the first core is only switching banks while a Gameboy game is running.
 Lots of unused CPU power.

 ## Does LSDJ work?
 Yes.
 128k saves are supported.
+With the newest releases it also runs on the GBC.

 ## How can I get the needed hardware?
 Find the Kicad project files in this [repo](https://github.com/shilga/rp2040-gameboy-cartridge).
 Or order one on [Tindie](https://www.tindie.com/products/32710/).